 Wednesday was a complete flip-flop from how Saturday went.
 Instead of feeling like I was invisible, I felt like I was getting all the attention!

-Saponé wasn't here this time, but the employee who was there recognized Michael and I and immediately helped us.
+Saponé wasn't here this time, but the employee who was there recognized M and I and immediately helped us.

 I had a funny experience with this employee.
 I was hanging around the shampoos and conditioners, asking about ones that were new to me, and she explained them all.
 The funny part was she kept directing me towards special treatments and products that were good for "chemically damaged hair."
 It confused me, and I wondered if my hair looked chemically damaged until she mentioned that a perm is damaging to hair.
 I giggled to myself, but never got a chance to explain to her that my hair wasn't permed.